CatAvadani/Treasure-Hunt-Adventure/README.md

 Before you begin, ensure you have the following installed:

 Web Browser: The application is designed to be compatible with modern web browsers.

+Installation
+Clone the Repository:

+bash
+Copy code
+git clone <repository-url>
+cd interactive-storytelling-web-app
+Open index.html:

+Open the index.html file in your preferred web browser to start the application.

+Usage
+Navigation:

+Click on buttons (btn-1 and btn-2) to make choices and navigate through chapters.
+Explore the interactive elements in each chapter.
+Inventory:

+Collect items such as "seaShell," "key," and "compass."
+The inventory is saved and loaded automatically.
+Special Chapters:

+Some chapters have unique conditions or actions triggered by specific items or choices.